pypa/abi3audit/README.md

   <img alt="An animated demonstration of abi3audit in action" src="https://user-images.githubusercontent.com/3059210/194171233-a61a81d2-f2ed-4078-8988-903f996ba2e3.gif">
 </p>

-⚠️ This project is not ready for general-purpose use! ⚠️

 ## Why?

 CPython (the reference implementation of Python) defines a stable API and corresponding